-Unemployment is a term referring to individuals who are employable and seeking a job but are unable to find a job.
-Furthermore, it is those people in the workforce or pool of people who are available for work that does not have a job.
-Usually measured by the unemployment rate, which is dividing the number of unemployed people by the total number of people in the workforce, unemployment serves as one of the indicators of an economy’s status.
+Unemployment is a term referring to individuals who are employable and actively seeking a job but are unable to find a job.
+Included in this group are those people in the workforce who are working but do not have an appropriate job.
+Usually measured by the unemployment rate, which is dividing the number of unemployed people by the total number of people in the workforce, unemployment serves as one of the indicators of a country’s economic status.

-The term “unemployment” can be tricky and often confusing, but it certainly includes people who are waiting to return to a job after being discharged from it.
-However, it does not anymore encompass individuals who have stopped looking for a job in the past four weeks due to various reasons such as leaving work to pursue higher education, retirement, disability, and personal issues.
-Even people who are not actively seeking a job anywhere but actually want to find one are not considered unemployed.
+The term “unemployment” is often misunderstood, it as it includes people who are waiting to return to a job after being discharged, yet it does not include individuals who have stopped looking for work in the past four weeks due to various reasons such as leaving work to pursue higher education, retirement, disability, and personal issues.
+Also people who are not actively seeking a job but do want to work are not classified as unemployed.

 Interestingly, people who have not looked for a job in the past four weeks but have been actively seeking one in the last 12 months are put into a category called the “marginally attached to the labor force.”
-Within this category is another category called “discouraged workers,” which refers to people who have lost all their hope of finding a job.
+Within this category is another category called “discouraged workers,” which refers to people who have given up looking for a job.

-The too many details and exclusions mentioned above make a lot of people believe that unemployment is vague and that the unemployment rate does not fully represent the actual number of people who are unemployed.
-So, it is a good idea to also look at the term “employment,” which the Bureau of Labor Statistics (BLS) describes as individuals aged 16 and above who have recently put hours into work in the past week, paid or otherwise, because of self-employment.
+The categories mentioned above sometimes causes confusion and debate as to whether the unemployment rate fully represents the actual number of people who are unemployed.
+For a full understanding, one should juxtapose “unemployment” with the term “employment,” which the Bureau of Labor Statistics (BLS) describes as individuals aged 16 and above who have recently put hours into work in the past week, paid or otherwise, because of self-employment.

 There are basically four types of unemployment: (1) demand deficient, (2) frictional, (3) structural, and (4) voluntary unemployment.

-This is the biggest cause of unemployment that happens especially during a recession.
-When there is a reduction in the demand for the company’s products or services, they will most likely cut back too on their production, making it unnecessary to retain a wide workforce within the organization.
+Demand deficit unemployment is the biggest cause of unemployment that typically happens during a recession.
+When companies experience a reduction in the demand for their products or services, they respond by cutting back on their production, making it necessary to reduce their workforce within the organization.
 In effect, workers are laid off.

-Frictional unemployment refers to workers who are in between jobs.
+Frictional unemployment refers to those workers who are in between jobs.
 An example is a worker who recently quit or was fired and is looking for a job in an economy that is not experiencing a recession.
-It is not an unhealthy thing because it is usually caused by workers looking for a job that is most suitable to their skills.
+It is not an unhealthy thing because it is usually caused by workers trying to find a job that is most suitable to their skills.

-Voluntary unemployment happens when a worker decides to leave a job because it is no longer financially fulfilling.
-An example is a worker whose take-home pay is less than his cost of living.
+Voluntary unemployment happens when a worker decides to leave a job because it is no longer financially compelling.
+An example is a worker whose take-home pay is less than his or her cost of living.

 Unemployment is caused by various reasons that come from both the demand side, or employer, and the supply side, or the worker.

-The impact of unemployment can be felt by both the workers and the national economy and can create a ripple effect.
+The impact of unemployment can be felt by both the workers and the national economy and can cause a ripple effect.

-Unemployment causes workers to suffer financial difficulties that may lead to emotional destruction.
+Unemployment causes workers to suffer financial hardship that impacts families, relationships, and communities.
 When it happens, consumer spending, which is one of an economy’s key drivers of growth, goes down, leading to a recession or even a depression when left unaddressed.

-Unemployment results in lowered purchasing power, which, in turn, causes lowered profits for businesses and leads to budget cuts and workforce reduction.
-It creates a cycle that goes on and on and on.
-Everyone loses in the end.
+Unemployment results in reduced demand, consumption, and buying power, which in turn causes lower profits for businesses and leads to budget cuts and workforce reductions.
+It creates a cycle that goes on and on that is difficult to reverse without some type of intervention.

 Unemployment that lasts longer than 27 weeks even if the individual has sought employment in the last four weeks is called long-term unemployment.
 Its effects are far worse than short-term unemployment for obvious reasons, and the following are noted as some of its effects.

-- A huge 56% of the long-term unemployed reported a decrease in their income.
+Some 56% of the long-term unemployed reported a significant decrease in their net worth.

-- Sadly, long-term unemployment led to 38% of these individuals to lose their self-respect and 24% to seek professional help.
+Sadly, long-term unemployment led to 38% of these individuals losing their self-respect and 24% seeking professional help.

 Unemployment is a serious social and economic issue that results in a tremendous impact on everything but is often overlooked.
 A stronger system of assessing unemployment should be put in place in order to determine its causes and how to address it better.